meghnaa11/Positive-News/README.md

 # Positive News

 This project analyses a set of positive news headlines against a set of positive words and examines how many positive headlines actually contain positive words.
-It is found that most of the positive news headlines do not contain positive words from the dataset.

-This project can be run on Jupyter notebooks or Google Colab.
+This project can be run on Jupyter Notebooks, Google Colab or softwares supporting Python Notebooks.

 ### Language used: